Sally Sloane: Musical activities, repertoire and style

 Distinctive and elegant as her melodies are, Sloane's singing style is the basis of her artistry.
 Her vocal production occasionally showed some use of a theatrical projection and vibrato, but in the main she used a steady pitch and a relatively direct narrative approach typical of vernacular traditional style.
 Within this vocal production she deployed a range of subtle vocal ornaments to emphasize both individual words and melodic points.
 Her most used ornament is an emphatic upper grace note, executed with a vocal break, often on an accented beat, but also deployed to hold the drama of other individual pitches, particularly in songs delivered at a slower tact, for example in 'The Springtime it Brings on the Shearing'.
 She uses portamento sparingly but nonetheless effectively.

 John Meredith, in his introduction to "The Sally Sloane Songbook" (see below), wrote:

 Rather amazingly Sally Sloane had two singing voices, which might conveniently be termed 'folk' and 'stage'.
 The first was used for all those lovely old Irish ballads Sal had inherited from her grandmother, through the medium of her mother, and this was a hard, clear, unemotional voice and style, very much in the Irish tradition.
 The other voice was reserved for those stage and art songs of probable music hall origins.
 It was a rich mezzo-soprano with a little vibrato and she used it for such songs as The Deep Shades of Blue, to give one example.

-A selection from Sally's repertoire was published posthumously as "The Sally Sloane Songbook" (Scott, 2004; for details see Bibliography).
+Thirty seven items from Sally's repertoire were published in print form, with notes and information regarding Sally's sources so far as was apparent, in 1967 as a major component of John Meredith and Hugh Anderson's "Folk Songs of Australia and the men and women who sang them" (Ure Smith, Sydney, refer Bibliography), with a selection from the same (seventeen items) republished posthumously as "The Sally Sloane Songbook" (Scott, 2004; for details see Bibliography).
 A listing of c.
 144 items (songs and tunes) collected by John Meredith from Sally is given as an "extra" to the account of her life prepared by Valda Low, a more detailed list (with links) of tunes only was prepared by Ian Hayden in 2016, while Warren Fahey has put online a separate list of items of Sally's that he recorded.